Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Relative to Michigan, our data show that Grand Rapids's latest annual appreciation rate is higher than 80% of the other cities and towns in Michigan.
+Relative to Michigan, our data show that Grand Rapids's latest annual appreciation rate is lower than 50% of the other cities and towns in Michigan.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Grand Rapids differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Grand Rapids - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Grand Rapids real estate investment or home purchase decisions.